Softball Rules and Regulations

 8U- Sliding or other effort must be made to AVOID CONTACT with the defensive player.

 Infield fly or drop third strike are not in effect

 A very liberal strike zone will be utilized.
 From the armpits to mid-shin and three balls outside and inside the plate shall constitute a strike.

 Each player shall play in the field every inning.
 Extra players should be utilized in the outfield (up to 5 outfielders can be used at a time).
+All outfielders must be in an arc-shaped pattern, equi-distant to the cut of the outfield grass.
+No short-center position will be used.
 A catcher must be utilized no matter how many players a team has.

 A player shall not play the same position for the entire game and must play the infield for at least half the innings of the game.

 Coaches are encouraged to play players at every position throughout the season.

 Free defensive substitutions are permitted.
 Coaches may switch positions anytime during an inning.

 Play is considered stopped when an ATTEMPT to return the ball to the pitcher is made and the ball crosses into the general area of the pitching circle (although it may not be chalked).
 Runners who have advanced past the mid-point between bases may continue to the next base, runners who have not must return to the previous base.
 On balls hit to the outfield, once the outfielder begins to throw the ball back into the field the runner may only continue to the base she is currently running to.

 Runners cannot advance on an overthrow to ANY base.